Gulf Coast RV Camping & Itinerary

 Gulf State Park is a popular state park located in Gulf Shores.
 This large park has nearly 500 campsites, many of which are suitable for RVs.

-The park is popular for fishing, hiking, boating, golf, swimming, paddling, and more.
+The park is popular for activities such as fishing, hiking, boating, golf, swimming, paddling, and more.
 There is so much to do that you could spend a week here.

-This park sustained heavy damage from Hurricane Sally in 2020, closing it down for several months.
+This park sustained heavy damage from Hurricane Sally in 2020, forcing it to close for several months.

 Gulf State Park Pier